 Don’t ignore gardening pain.
 It could signal something serious

 Most people do not head for the garden planning to finish the day with aches and pains or a serious injury.
-Tending flowers, trimming bushes, cleaning out leaves in the fall, planting a new tree, and even mowing the lawn can be considered a way to relax and enjoy the outdoors.
+Tending flowers, trimming bushes, planting a new tree, and even mowing the lawn, can be considered a way to relax and enjoy the outdoors.
 For the gardener, nothing is more satisfying than stepping back and seeing how beautiful it all is.

 Too often, once we have suffered some kind of injury, we ignore it, believing it will go away.
 If it is serious enough, it won’t.
 It will only get worse without treatment.
 I can’t tell you how many patients have come to me saying such comments as, “I can’t squeeze the toothpaste tube because of the pain in my thumb,” or, “I can’t lift my arm because it hurts.”
 Patients also have admitted that they have experienced tingling and numbness in their hands for a long time before finally making an appointment to see the doctor.

 Prevention is the best medicine

 It is important to remember that if you have pain after gardening, and if it lasts for longer than a few days, you should call the doctor.
 The best thing to do is to take preventive action before going to work in your garden.
 I suggest the following:

 - Plan ahead: If there are several tasks you need to complete in the garden, make a plan that includes how long you will work on each task and how often you will rest.
 Don’t try and get everything finished in one day.

 - Stretch before you begin to work: Stretching makes your body more flexible and decreases the risk of injury.
 Make sure you are using good body mechanics when bending and lifting even light loads.